 - I. Required courses in the major-34 hours, including: ECON 101, 102, 301, 302, 365, 380, 450, 480; 12 additional hours in ECON, at least 3 of which must be at the 300 or 400 level.
 Students are encouraged to work with their advisors to choose the elective courses that best meet their interests and needs. - II.
 Required courses outside the major-4 hours: STAT 185 or 225. - III.
-Other departmental requirements-Senior demonstration of competency and oral competency are met by completion of ECON 480 with a grade of C or higher.
+Other departmental requirements-Major competency is demonstrated in ECON 480, which must be completed with a grade of C or higher.
 Enrollment in ECON 480 requires completion of ECON 380 with a grade of C or higher. - IV.
 Suggested courses outside the major-Students with limited computer experience should take CSCI 107.
 Students interested in graduate school in economics should take MATH 191 and 192.
 Advisors can also provide recommendations for courses from other departments that will complement the student's choice of study.